War of the Second Coalition: Peace interrupted

-From October 1797 until March 1799, France and Austria, the signatories of the Treaty of Campo Formio, avoided armed conflict but remained skeptical of each other, and several diplomatic incidents undermined the agreement.
+From October 1798 until March 1799, France and Austria, the signatories of the Treaty of Campo Formio, avoided armed conflict but remained skeptical of each other, and several diplomatic incidents undermined the agreement.
 The French demanded additional territory not mentioned in the Treaty.
 The Habsburgs were reluctant to hand over designated territories, much less additional ones.
 The Congress at Rastatt proved inept at orchestrating the transfer of territories to compensate the German princes for their losses.
-Republicans in the Swiss Cantons, supported by the French Revolutionary Army, overthrew the central government in Bern and established the Helvetic Republic.
+Republicans in the Swiss Cantons, supported by the French Revolutionary Army, abolished the old confederal order and established the centralized Helvetic Republic modeled on France.

 Other factors contributed to the rising tensions.
 In the summer of 1798, Napoleon led an expedition to Egypt and Syria.
 On his way to Egypt, he had stopped at the heavily fortified port city of Valletta, the capital city of Hospitaller Malta.
 Grand Master Ferdinand von Hompesch zu Bolheim, who ruled the island, allowed only two ships at a time in the harbour, in accordance with the island's neutrality.
 Napoleon immediately ordered the bombardment of Valletta, and on 11 June 1798, General Louis Baraguey d'Hilliers directed a landing of several thousand French troops at strategic locations around the island.
 The French Knights of the order deserted, and the remaining Knights failed to mount a successful resistance.
 Napoleon forcibly removed the other Knights from their possessions, angering Emperor Paul I of Russia, who was the honorary head of the Order.
 Moreover, the French Directory was convinced that the Austrians were conniving to start another war.
-Indeed, the weaker the French Republic seemed, the more seriously the Austrians, Neapolitans, Russians and British actually discussed this possibility.Napoleon's army got trapped in Egypt, and after he returned to France (October 1799), it eventually surrendered (September 1801).
+Indeed, the weaker the French Republic seemed, the more seriously the Austrians, Neapolitans, Russians and British actually discussed this possibility.
+Napoleon's army got trapped in Egypt, and after he returned to France (October 1799), it eventually surrendered (September 1801).